 The intent of the Scholarly Review Paper is to provide a springboard for writing the dissertation.
 While hopefully publishable in its own right, the review should also form the corpus of the introduction for the dissertation.
-Models for this kind of review can be found in journals such as Psychological Bulletin.
+Models for this kind of review can be found in journals such as Psychological Bulletin and Clinical Psychology review.
 The review should be written for a broad audience of scientific psychologists, not more narrowly for specialists in the area.
-A scholarly review involves more than summarizing the findings of multiple studies.
-It may include: (1) critical analyses of research methodologies; (2) the synthesis and integration of multiple perspectives on the problem; (3) the derivation of defensible conclusions, principles, and/or recommendations for practice; and (4) implications, needs, and recommendations for future research.
-The review may also use meta-analytic approaches, if appropriate, to summarize findings on standard metrics.
 A good source for more information about how to write a scholarly review is: Bem, D. J. (1995).
 Writing a review article for Psychological Bulletin.
 Psychological Bulletin, 118, 172-177.
 Students should start by reading this paper.
+A scholarly review involves more than summarizing the findings of multiple studies.
+It may include: (1) critical analyses of research methodologies; (2) the synthesis and integration of multiple perspectives on the problem; (3) the derivation of defensible conclusions, principles, and/or recommendations for practice; and (4) implications, needs, and recommendations for future research.